 - it is not necessary for each counterpart or electronic copy to bear the signatures of all signatories to the document, or the common seal of the company (if any).

-Virtual Company Meetings
+Virtual Company Meetings & Electronic Communications

-Similarly, the Corporations Act did not provide a explicit option for conducting meetings via technological means (such as via videoconference, virtual meeting or streaming technology).
+The Corporations Act did not provide a explicit option for conducting meetings via technological means (such as via videoconference, virtual meeting or streaming technology).
 This omission also extended to serving statutory notices of meetings and accompanying documents on the members or directors of the company.

 It was up to the company's constitution to make specific allowances for the use of digital and online technologies when conducting meetings.
 Indeed, the constitutions of many modern companies may well contain such provisions.